cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-2018.md

 ## BDD Kickstart - 2 day BDD training

-**The next BDD Kickstart London will take place in late June.
+**The next BDD Kickstart London will take place in early August.
 [Click here for details](https://cucumber.io/events/bdd-kickstart-london-18).**

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.